Trade-Insight-AI/public-demo-api/README.md

 7. **Documentation Practices**: Automatic API documentation generation with Swagger

 This project serves as an excellent example of how to build a production-ready API integration with proper architecture, security, and maintainability practices.

+## FAQ

+### General Questions

+**Q: What is HTSUS and why is product classification important?**
+A: HTSUS (Harmonized Tariff Schedule of the United States) is the official classification system used by U.S. Customs to determine tariff rates and trade statistics.
+Based on the international Harmonized System (HS), HTSUS contains over 17,000 unique tariff lines organized into 21 sections and 99 chapters.

+**Why accurate classification matters:**
+- **Duty Calculation**: Determines the exact tariff rate applied to your products
+- **Regulatory Compliance**: Ensures adherence to import/export regulations and licensing requirements
+- **Trade Agreement Benefits**: Qualifies products for preferential rates under NAFTA, USMCA, and other trade agreements
+- **Statistical Reporting**: Required for accurate trade statistics and government reporting
+- **Penalty Avoidance**: Prevents costly customs penalties, which can be substantial for misclassified goods
+- **Supply Chain Efficiency**: Reduces delays and inspections at ports of entry

+**HTSUS Structure:**
+- **10-digit codes**: First 6 digits follow international HS, last 4 are US-specific
+- **Hierarchical system**: Products are classified from general (chapter level) to specific (subheading level)
+- **General Rules of Interpretation (GRI)**: Six rules that govern how products should be classified
+- **Section and Chapter Notes**: Provide guidance on scope and exclusions for product categories

+**Common Classification Challenges:**
+- **Multi-component products**: Determining the "essential character" of composite goods
+- **Textile classifications**: Complex rules based on fiber content, construction, and end-use
+- **Chemical products**: Requires understanding of molecular composition and purity levels
+- **Machinery and equipment**: Classification depends on function, capacity, and technical specifications
+- **New technologies**: Emerging products that don't fit traditional classification patterns

+**How TIA Addresses These Challenges:**
+- **AI-Powered Analysis**: Advanced machine learning models analyze product descriptions and characteristics
+- **Context Understanding**: Considers product materials, construction, and intended use for accurate classification
+- **Audit Documentation**: Provides detailed rationale and supporting evidence for each classification
+- **Expert Validation**: Classifications developed with trade compliance expertise and regulatory knowledge

+**Q: How accurate is TIA's AI classification?**
+A: TIA's AI models are trained on extensive trade data and provide highly accurate classifications with detailed audit rationale.
+The system offers multiple engines optimized for different product categories and use cases.

+**Q: Can I use this implementation in production?**
+A: Yes!
+This implementation follows production-ready patterns including proper error handling, authentication, logging, and security practices.
+However, you should review and adapt the code to meet your specific requirements and security policies.

+### Technical Questions

+**Q: Do I need to use NestJS to integrate with TIA?**
+A: No, TIA provides a standard REST API that can be integrated with any technology stack.
+This NestJS implementation serves as a comprehensive example, but you can adapt the integration patterns to your preferred framework.

+**Q: How do I get TIA API credentials?**
+A: Contact the TIA team at [https://www.tradeinsightai.com](https://www.tradeinsightai.com) to discuss your integration needs and obtain your API credentials (client ID and client secret).

+**Q: What's the difference between single and bulk classification?**
+A:
+- **Single Classification**: Process one product at a time with immediate results
+- **Bulk Classification**: Upload CSV files with multiple products for batch processing, ideal for large catalogs.
+Limited to 1000 items at a time.

+**Q: Can I customize the authentication system?**
+A: Absolutely!
+The authentication system in this demo is just one approach.
+You can integrate with existing identity providers (Auth0, AWS Cognito, etc.) or implement different authentication strategies.

+### Integration Questions

+**Q: What file formats are supported for bulk classification?**
+A: The current implementation supports CSV files.
+The TIA API documentation provides details on the required CSV format and column structure.

+**Q: How do I monitor classification progress for bulk jobs?**
+A: The implementation includes endpoints to check queue status, monitor progress, and retrieve results when processing is complete.

+**Q: Can I cancel a bulk classification job?**
+A: Yes, the API includes endpoints to cancel running bulk classification jobs if needed.
+Only jobs that didn't start can be canceled.

+### Development Questions

+**Q: How do I run this project locally?**
+A: Follow the Quick Start guide above.
+You'll need Node.js, pnpm, Docker (for PostgreSQL), and TIA API credentials.

+**Q: What's the purpose of the different modules?**
+A: Each module handles a specific domain:
+- `classifications`: Product classification operations
+- `authenticate`: User authentication and JWT management
+- `accounts`: User account management
+- `engines`: Available classification engines
+- `transactions`: Usage tracking and balance management
+- `health`: Application health monitoring

+**Q: How do I add new features or modify existing ones?**
+A: The project follows clean architecture principles.
+Add new features by creating appropriate controllers, services, and DTOs following the existing patterns.

+**Q: Is there API documentation available?**
+A: Yes!
+When you run the application, Swagger documentation is available at `http://localhost:3500/api/swagger` with interactive API exploration.

 ---